Magazine industry sectors

 2002 as John Brown Citrus Publishing created the UK's largest

-Each Sunday, more than 13 million colour supplements are delivered
+Each Sunday, 13 million colour supplements are delivered

 free with Britain's papers.
 More come with Saturday papers.